 Diana understands the tremendous amount of pain that one endures with complex trauma.
 She has come from a place of suffering and has made it her life-long goal to help others end their suffering by providing them with a safe space and the necessary tools and skills people need to be thrivers of trauma and heal from painful wounds.

-Diana identifies as a female Therapist of color, specifically within the Latinx population and is familiar with the generational impacts that people face within these marginalized and oppressed communities.
+Diana identifies as a female Therapist of color, specifically within the Latinx population and is familiar with the historical and generational impacts that people face within these marginalized and oppressed communities.

 Therapeutic Healing as a Clinical Social Worker

 Diana has worked in Residential Treatment Centers with children and Adolescents, as well as Intensive Outpatient Centers with Adults and Adolescents for co-occurring Substance Use Disorders and Mental Illness.
 Diana has worked with Opiod and other Substance Use Disorders as they relate to Addiction and detoxification.
-Diana also has experience working with drug court offenders, juvenile re-entry programs, Adolescent School-Based group programming on Anger Management, Veterans post-combat, LGBTQ+ youth and LGBTQ+ transitioning persons, Child Protective Services Family Cases, Sexual Trauma on both sides, victim and offender, Unaccompanied Minor Youth and other Community-Based treatment programming.
+Diana also has experience working with drug court offenders, juvenile re-entry programs, Adolescent School-Based group programming on Anger Management, Veterans post-combat, LGBTQ+ youth and LGBTQ+ transitioning persons, Child Protective Services Family Cases, Sexual Trauma on both sides; persons harmed and persons causing harm, Unaccompanied Minor Youth and other Community-Based treatment programming.

 Diana continues to provide therapy services to persons struggling with symptoms of PTSD, Depression, Anxiety, Substance Abuse, Attachment Disorders, Grief and Loss, Complex Trauma, Mood Disorders and Anger Management.
-Diana is trained in CARTs, EMDR, NARM, DBT, TF-CBT, Trauma-Informed Yoga, IFS, and Attachment-based work.
-She is currently enrolled in training for Peter Levine’s Somatic Experiencing Intermediate III, and IPNB and will be completed in 2022.
-Diana also recently completed the LENS (neurofeedback) training.
+Diana is trained in CARTs, EMDR, NARM, DBT, TF-CBT, Trauma-Informed Yoga, IFS, Attachment-based work and completed Peter Levine’s Somatic Experiencing Intermediate III, and Resmaa Menakem’s Somatic Abolition.
+Diana also recently completed the LENS (neurofeedback) training in 2022.

 Diana loves music, and has been a DJ for nearly 20 years, and considers herself to be a creative and tends to incorporate Art and Music into her therapeutic approach.
 Diana has extensive experience in working with anger and anxiety as a result of complex trauma, adolescents on the Autism spectrum and those diagnosed with Intellectual Disabilities, as well as Developmental trauma.